News as of 5 March, 2024

 - Read also the full policy

+The processing of personal data is based on the legal grounds “performance of contract” (for data described here as needed for initial issuance) and on “legitimate interests” (to enable the RCauth ICA to protects its systems, to enable the trust infrastructure enabled by the CA, and to enable participation in information security incident response resolution).
+The processing is thus not based on “consent”.
 Before authenticating the applicant, the service will inform the user regarding the goal of the service and give the applicant the choice to continue or abort the authentication.
-The information will describe the types of personal data that will be processed, the fact that this information may be shared with other authorised participants as stated in section 22.214.171.124, and contain a reference to this CP/CPS and the Privacy Plan contained therein.
+The information will describe the types of personal data that will be processed, the fact that this information may be shared with other authorised participants as stated in section 18.104.22.168, and contain a reference to this CP/CPS and the Privacy Plan contained therein.

 The user will be informed when a certificate is requested, and can at that point object to the processing of the data.
-By continuing the certificate request process, the user agrees to the processing for the goals stated above.
+By continuing the certificate request process, the user agrees to the processing for the goals stated under section 22.214.171.124.
 This attribute release agreement may be remembered across sessions, and this agreement can be withdrawn by the user discretionarily.

 - The name (display name, common name, and given name and surname) of the user